 Livestock records, crop management, SFI compliance, and BCMS reporting.
 Built around how your holding actually works.

-Farming generates a volume of data that most industries would struggle with.
+Farming software UK needs to handle a volume of data that most industries would struggle with.
 Field-by-field crop inputs, livestock movements, soil test results, spray records, feed logs, weather conditions, machinery hours, labour costs, environmental scheme evidence, regulatory submissions.
 Every piece of information connects to something else, and the consequences of poor record-keeping range from lost revenue to failed inspections to forfeited grant payments.

 The type of holding determines which records matter most.
 An arable farm needs detailed crop rotation planning, variable rate application maps, and spray records that satisfy BASIS requirements.
 A livestock operation needs animal registers, movement records for BCMS (or the incoming Livestock Information Service), medicine books, and feed traceability.
 A mixed farm needs all of it, and the data needs to connect.